Survive the Squeeze — Through Message Fluency Img

 Don’t Take Our Word for It

 Chuck Kerzak, West Virginia University’s Senior AVP for University Development and Campaign Management, agrees.
-“Foster Avenue’s fluency training energized and unified our fundraising staff and academic and volunteer leaders,” he said.
+“Foster Avenue’s campaign message fluency coaching and training energized and unified our fundraising staff and academic and volunteer leaders,” he said.
 “They got us moving in a direction to exceed our campaign goals.”

 In the end, being succinct isn’t about dumbing down your organization’s message.
 It’s about respecting your donor’s time and needs.
-Remember: make every communication as effective as possible; that’s as donor-centric as you can get.
+Remember: make every every part of your nonprofit communications plan as effective as possible; that’s as donor-centric as you can get.